 The Dalmatian capital welcomed over 3 million passengers in 2018, about double the traffic just five years ago.
 For the latest news and an overview of Split Airport, check out the Total Croatia summary.

 Dubrovnik is a classic example of a regional airport which serves its neighbours well.
 The Montenegrin tourism business has been grateful for the presence of Dubrovnik Airport on its doorstep for some time now.

 A new terminal opened in 2017, and expansion continues.
-The upgrade is matched by increasing interest in flights to Dubrovnik – more than 2.5 million passengers in 2018.
+The upgrade was matched by increasing interest in flights to Dubrovnik – which lasted up until the start of the pandemic.
 Learn all you need to know about Dubrovnik Airport (and more).

 The opening of the new terminal at the Franjo Tudjman Zagreb Airport in March 2017 finally brought Zagreb in line with its regional neighbours on the aviation front.

 The new, futuristic terminal is almost a symbol of the city which was named as Lonely Planet’s best city destination in 2017, and which has been Europe’s top Christmas market three years in a row.

 While low-cost carriers are rare, Zagreb Airport has started (before the pandemic) to welcome a growing number of inter-continental carriers with schedule flights: Korean Air from Seoul; Qatar Airways from Doha; Emirates/Flydubai from Dubai; and Air Transat and Air Canada from Canada.
 Learn more about Zagreb Airport.